Staff

 Rachel Liss, Production and Operations Manager

 Rachel Liss is responsible for our in-person and digital production planning, preparation, and management; concert and event operations; and rehearsal planning and logistics.
-As Production and Operations Manager, Rachel coordinates our relationships with production partners, collaborators, and venues and support the planning and implementation of all of our concerts, productions, guest appearances, special events, and rehearsals.
+As Production and Operations Manager, Rachel coordinates our relationships with production partners, collaborators, and venues and supports the planning and implementation of all of our concerts, productions, guest appearances, special events, and rehearsals.

 Rachel is a graduate of Mannes School of Music with a Master of Music in Voice and Opera and completed her Bachelor of Music in Vocal Performance with a minor in Music History at Oberlin Conservatory of Music.
 She began her musical training on the piano at age 6.
 A native New Yorker, she performed with the Brooklyn Youth Chorus and attended both LaGuardia High School for the Arts and Manhattan School of Music’s PreCollege program.
 While at LaGuardia High School, she made her operatic debut in the title role of Hélène in Jacques Offenbach’s La Belle Hélène and sung as the soprano soloist in Francis Poulenc’s Stabat Mater.
 She also performed with Mannes Opera, reprising a role she had earlier performed with the Oberlin Opera Theatre — that of The Governess in Benjamin Britten’s The Turn of the Screw.
 Her most recent operatic role was with Chautauqua Institution, where she was seen as the Sandmann in Humperdinck’s Hansel und Gretel.
 While at Oberlin Conservatory of Music, Rachel served as personnel manager of both the Oberlin College Choir, and the Oberlin Musical Union.
 As manager, Rachel was responsible for all logistics related to technical and dress rehearsals and ran all performances.
 She also served as one of Oberlin Conservatory’s Ensemble Librarians.